theonetrade/backtest-kit/docs/classes/PersistNotificationUtils.md

 clear(): void;
 ```

-Clears the memoized storage cache.
+Clears the memoized instance cache.
-Call this when process.cwd() changes between strategy iterations
+Call when process.cwd() changes between strategy iterations so new
-so new storage instances are created with the updated base path.
+instances are created with the updated base path.

 ### useJson